 A trustee is a person who holds property for someone else according to the rules set out in the Will or other trust document or, the Trustee Act.

-What can I do if I have been left out of a Will?
+What can I do if I have been left out of a will?

 A person generally has the right to give their estate to whoever they like.
-However, because this can be unfair to some people, the Succession Act gives the Supreme Court the power to rewrite a Will to give something to a person who it believes should have been left something in a Will.
+However, because this can be unfair to some people, the NSW Succession Act gives the Supreme Court the power to rewrite a Will to give something to a person who it believes should have been left something in a Will.
 People who can make a claim are called “eligible persons” and include family and also persons who may have lived in a family relationship with the testator.
 Making these claims can be quite difficult and you should speak to an experienced lawyer if you believe that the deceased should have left you something.
 Cases where parents and children have been estranged are especially difficult.

 If a person wishes to give something to an eligible person before they die, and to preclude a claim by that person after they die, it is possible to ask the court to approve the gift.
 In this way a beneficiary can be given assistance during the lifetime of the deceased with the assurance that a claim cannot be made against their estate when they die.
-However, the court must formally approve the settlement to make sure that all of the beneficiaries receive a fair deal.
+However, the court must formally approve the settlement to make sure that all of the beneficiaries are receiving a fair deal.